College Teaching Development Program

 The following are some examples of potential emphases: engagement, student motivation, assessment, diversity and inclusion, mentoring students, etc.

-Requirements of the certificate
+Requirements of the Certificate of Practice

 - Meet with a mentor at least three times during the semester to discuss your topic.

 - Apply what you have learned to your teaching.

 - Complete a guided reflection (using the provided template in Brightspace) on your experience addressing your challenge/opportunity this semester.

 Certificate of Practice Proposal Form (Download and fill out the form)